filecoin-project/lotus-docs/content/en/docs/nodes/upgrade/index.md

 ---
-title: 'Lotus: Upgrades'
+title: "Upgrade"
-description: 'This guide will show you how to safely upgrade a Lotus node to a newer version.'
+description: "This guide will show you how to safely upgrade a Lotus node to a newer version."
-breadcrumb: 'Upgrades'
+lead: "This guide will show you how to safely upgrade a Lotus node to a newer version."
+draft: false
+menu:
+    docs:
+        parent: "nodes"
+weight: 40
+toc: true
 ---

-# {{ $frontmatter.title }}

-{{ $frontmatter.description }}

 ## Installing an update